 top of page

-Policy Briefing – Visible EPR fees on clothing: consumer responses and policy implications.
+Policy Briefing – Visible EPR charges on clothing: consumer responses and policy implications.

-WEFT was funded by the Back to Baselines programme though the University of Leeds to conduct shopper research on EPR fee levels - to determine consumer acceptance thresholds for EPR fees and identify at what price points these fees might begin to alter purchasing decisions.
+WEFT was funded by the Back to Baselines programme though the University of Leeds to conduct shopper research on EPR charge levels - to determine consumer acceptance thresholds for EPR charges and identify at what price points these charges might begin to alter purchasing decisions.

 This White Paper summarises the findings and a full detailed academic paper will be published in later 2025.